jrenrut/glacial_basal_energy_balance/docs/index.md

 ## Orographic Forcing

-Orographic precipitation is a function of multiple climatic variables, in addition to mountain geography.
+Orographic precipitation is a function of multiple climatic variables, in addition to mountain geography (Roe & Baker, 2005).
 This interactive figure demonstrates how precipiration rate changes based on mountain shape.

 <iframe src="mountain_precipitation_widget.html" width="100%" height="600" frameborder="0"></iframe>

 ## Experiment 1 - Galcial Buzzsaw

+This experiment demonstrates the glacial buzzsaw effect with moderate uplift and high precipitation.

-### Parameters
+### Parameterization

 #### Tectonic & Climatic